donkevlar/Bookshelf-Traveller/README.md

 you'll also need an '.env' file for loading the above [ENV Variables](https://github.com/donkevlar/Bookshelf-Traveller/blob/master/README.md#environmental-variables)

-*Disclaimer: When installing via git clone, I assume that you are knowledgeable enough to execute the script.
-I suggest you use a virtual environment when doing so.*

 #### Step 1: Navigate to Directory
 Open your terminal and navigate to your desired folder.